Any young woman with a birth date which falls between September 1, 2010 and August 31, 2012 is eligible to attend Oakcrest 2024.

 Special Needs Campers

 Unfortunately, Oakcrest is not for everyone.
 We do not have wheel-chair accessible cabins or bathrooms.
-Girls with severe emotional or physical needs would be better off attending their ward and/or stake camps.
+Girls with severe emotional or physical needs would have a better experience attending their ward and/or stake camps.
 Young women who come to Oakcrest should be able to function independently.
 Some young women with physical or mental needs that need a little individual help can come with a buddy.
 Buddies must be between 16-18 years old.
 They do not have to pay the registration fee.
 For more information see Special Needs Campers under the Forms tab.

 Campers may switch weeks as long as we are notified at least two weeks before camp starts and the week you are requesting still has spots available.
 For a list of available weeks and instructions, see Open Enrollment under the Registration tab above.
 Roommate changes are discouraged; however, if a roommate choice must be modified, please make sure all campers involved in the change and their parents are notified.
 Roommate changes will only be accepted up to two weeks before your camp date.
 All changes must go through a stake leader who will then notify Oakcrest.